wwatson4506/DiskIO/README.md

 KurtE's UsbMscFat-FS_DATES:
 https://github.com/KurtE/UsbMscFat/tree/FS_DATES

-The main goal is to be able to unify all of the different access methods to USBFat, SdFat and LittleFs into one.
-What has not been done yet is LittleFs.
-That will probably be a challenge.
+The main goal is to be able to unify all of the different access methods of USBFat, SdFat and LittleFs into one.
+LittleFS has been a bit of a challenge but is working.
+So far just QPINAND has beeen tested.
+I want to add the rest of the LittleFS devices later.

 This is work in progress and is strictly experimentation and/or proof of concept.

 The objectives are:

-- Support up to 4 USB Mass Storage device, the native SDIO SD card and a SPI SD card.
+- Support up to 4 USB Mass Storage devices, the native SDIO SD card and a SPI SD card and LittleFS devices.
 - Allow for 4 partitions per Mass Storage device.
-Total of 24 logical drives.
+Total of 24 logical drives and all types of LittleFS devices.
-- Use a volume name for access to each logical drive or use an index number for array of mounted drives.
+- Use a volume name for access to each logical drive or use an index number for array of mounted logical drives.
 - Be able to set a default drive (change drive).
-- Be able to parse a full path spec including relative path specs and wildcard processing.
+- Be able to parse a full path spec including drive spec, relative path specs and wildcard processing.
 - Use a more standard directory listing including time and dates stamps using the Teensy builtin RTC.
 - Properly process hot plugging.
 - Keep all of this compatible with SD and FS and LittleFS.